oneapi-src/oneVPL-cpu/examples/hello-decode/README.md

 Run `setvars.bat` every time you open a new command prompt:

-The `setvars.bat` script can be found in the root folder of your oneAPI installation, which is typically `C:\Program Files (x86)\inteloneapi\` when installed using default options.
+The `setvars.bat` script can be found in the root folder of your oneAPI installation, which is `C:\Program Files (x86)\Intel\oneAPI\` when installed using default options.
 If you customized the installation folder, the `setvars.bat` is in your custom location.

-To use the tools, whether from the command line or using Visual Studio, initialize your environment.
-To do it in one step for all tools, use the included environment variable setup utility: `<install_dir>\setvars.bat`)
+To use the tools,from the command line initialize your environment.
+Note that if a compiler is not part of your oneAPI installation you should run in a Visual Studio 64-bit command prompt.
+To do it in one step for all tools, use the included environment variable setup utility:

 ```
 <install_dir>\setvars.bat